CommonsBuild/tec-info/wg-digest/unprocessed-channels/COMMUNITY_general ce531d5a789a4be78fd776a668e62d07.md

 bigaj94

-[[thread]: HI!
+[thread]: HI!
 I'd love to discuss your DAO in more detail.
-We are building tools to help DAO founders solve this exact problem.](about:blank#)
+We are building tools to help DAO founders solve this exact problem.

 <h3>B cryptsky <img src="https://cdn.discordapp.com/avatars/834878486534553651/8a001777c393d49ec21dbee81f6799b3.png" width=25 height=25></h3>